toeverything/AFFiNE/README.md

 ## Get Involved

-Before we tell you how to get started with AFFiNE, we'd like to shamelessly plug our awesome user and developer communities!
+Before we tell you how to get started with AFFiNE, we'd like to shamelessly plug our awesome user and developer communities across [official social platforms](https://docs.affine.pro/affine/community-links/official-communities) !
 Once you’re familiar with using the software, maybe you will share your wisdom with others and join the [AFFiNE Ambassador program](https://docs.affine.pro/affine/affine-ambassadors/welcome).

 ### Contributing